minvws/nl-kat-coordination/docs/source/introduction/usermanual.rst

 About the protocol
 ------------------

 The RFC3161 timestamp protocol is a simple and effective way to add a timestamp to data.
 The data concerned is hashed to provide an identifier.
 The hash is uploaded and timestamped by the server.
-As long as you trust the server, you can proof the data existed at the point in time indicated by the server.
+As long as you trust the server, you can prove the data existed at the point in time indicated by the server.

 Wikipedia has a nice explanation of the protocol, including lovely images: